 Grocery Industry Facts

 The grocery industry saw $522 billion in revenues come in during the last year alone.
+There are more than 38,000 supermarkets in the United States.
+The average annual food at home expenditure of United States homes were $4,015.

 The issue with the grocery industry is that many of the profit margins are extremely small.
 Sometimes it is as low as 3%!
 Despite these low margins, there is a requirement for fresh produce, timely service, and sanitary conditions.
 Get one of these things wrong and your local grocery affiliate will immediately find fewer customers coming through the doors.